roemvaar/cs_notes/docs/data_structures/stacks.md

 ## **1. Overview**

-* **Definition:** a stack is a data structure that uses the FILO mechanism (First In, Last Out), i.e., you only have access to the last element (top element) inserted into the stack.
+A stack is a data structure that uses the FILO mechanism (First In, Last Out), i.e., you only have access to the last element (top element) inserted into the stack.

 ![stack](../../assets/img/stack.jpg)